Because No One Wants To Be Disliked

-2. Use Your Blinker
+2. Be Courteous and Use Your Blinker

-3. Say Please and Thank You
+3. Please and Thank You Go A Long Way

-You’ll look like a well-rounded person and earn yourself more respect.
+You’ll look like a well-rounded person and earn yourself respect.
 Even if it’s just at the McDonald’s drive-thru, tell the cashier “please” after ordering and “thank you” before driving away.
-Their jobs aren’t great so it’s nice to see some gratitude every now and then.
+Their jobs aren’t great so a little politeness can brighten up their day.